-The basic idea behind this category management is to define the category’s benefits for the consumer while eliminating inefficiencies and unprofitable competition among various brands and suppliers.
+The basic idea behind category management is approaching each category as its own mini business with specific goals and strategies.
+The focus is on the overall turnover and profitability of the category rather than individual products.
 For example, this technique can assist merchants in increasing profits on similar products, including consolidating procurement activities under a single category rather than by a particular brand or supplier.

 You can also utilize category management to improve consumer satisfaction.
-Most grocery stores, for example, are organized by category (dairy, fruit, meat, and so on), making it easier to explore stores and discover specific products.
+Most grocery stores, for example, are organized by category (dairy, fruit, meat, and so on), making it easier to navigate stores and find specific products.
 Furthermore, management has the authority to make modifications at the category level.
 They can roll out new promotions, planograms, and other initiatives across many business units.

 The Eight-Step cycle

-The category management process is separated into steps to make it easier to follow.
-Brian F. Harris proposed this model in 1997.
-This structured and formal category plan with specified steps is frequently referred to as the Brian Harris model.
+The category management process is separated into eight steps.
+A prominent marketing and business management specialist Brian F. Harris developed this model.
+This structured and formal category plan with specified steps is frequently called the Brian Harris model.